Andrewogg92/it-service-automation/README.md

 # ⚾ Enterprise IT Service Automation Suite

-This repository contains a portfolio of event-driven AI and data-automation systems designed for enterprise IT service operations.
+This repository contains a portfolio of event-driven AI and data-automation systems designed for IT  operations.

 I designed and built these systems to solve three core business problems:
 1.  **Forecasting** team capacity against dynamic business and travel schedules.